-Lateral scans are executed using the $T_y$ stage.
-The stepper motor controller generates a setpoint that is transmitted to the Speedgoat.
-Within the Speedgoat, the system computes the positioning error by comparing the measured $D_y$ sample
+Lateral scans are executed using the T_y stage.
+The stepper motor controller2 generates a setpoint that is transmitted to the Speedgoat.
+Within the Speedgoat, the system computes the positioning error by comparing the measured D_y sample

-&lt;sup>1Such scan could corresponding to a 1ms integration time (which is typically the smallest integration time) and 100nm "resolution" (equal to the vertical beam size).
+1Such scan could corresponding to a 1ms integration time (which is typically the smallest integration time) and 100nm "resolution" (equal to the vertical beam size).

-$^{2}$ The "IcePAP" [70] which is developed at the ESRF.
+$^{^{2}}$ The "IcePAP" [70] which is developed at the ESRF.

-Figure 4.110: $D_z$ scan at a velocity of 100 $\mu m/s$ . $D_z$ setpoint, measured position and error are shown in (b).
-Errors in $D_y$ and $R_y$ are respectively shown in (a) and (c)
+Figure 4.110: D_z scan at a velocity of 100 $\mu m/s$.
+D_z setpoint, measured position and error are shown in (b).
+Errors in D_y and R_y are respectively shown in (a) and (c)

-position against the received setpoint, and the Nano-Hexapod compensates for positioning errors introduced during $T_y$ stage scanning.
+position against the received setpoint, and the Nano-Hexapod compensates for positioning errors introduced during T_y stage scanning.
 The scanning range is constrained $\pm 100 \,\mu m$ due to the limited acceptance of the metrology system.

-SLOW SCAN Initial testing utilized a scanning velocity of $10 \,\mu m/s$ , which is typical for these experiments.
+SLOW SCAN Initial testing were made with a scanning velocity of $10 \,\mu m/s$, which is typical for these experiments.
 Figure 4.111 compares the positioning errors between open-loop (without NASS) and closed-loop operation.
-In the scanning direction, open-loop measurements reveal periodic errors (Figure 4.111a) attributable to the $T_y$ stage's stepper motor.
+In the scanning direction, open-loop measurements reveal periodic errors (Figure 4.111a) attributable to the T_y stage's stepper motor.
 These micro-stepping errors, which are inherent to stepper motor operation, occur 200 times per motor rotation with approximately 1 mrad angular error amplitude.
-Given the $T_y$ stage's lead screw pitch of $2 \,mm$ , these errors manifest as $10 \,\mu m$ periodic oscillations with $\approx 300 \,nm$ amplitude, which can indeed be seen in the open-loop measurements (Figure 4.111a).
+Given the T_y stage's lead screw pitch of 2 mm, these errors manifest as $10 \,\mu m$ periodic oscillations with $\approx 300 \,nm$ amplitude, which can indeed be seen in the open-loop measurements (Figure 4.111a).